 Oh, you guys.
-Insert all of the cliche mama feelings about time passing too quickly and not believing that my baby is already 9 months old and wishing I could pause it all for a second or two.
+Insert all of the cliche mama feelings about time passing too quickly and not believing that it’s already time for a 9 month update and wishing I could pause it all for a second or two.
 Because it’s true.
 And then some.

 It’s so funny how quickly things happen with the second child.
 I swear, the first year of Harper’s life felt sooooooo long.
 Maybe it was because I was freaked out all the damn time, but the weeks and months just dragged.